 1. Highlight case studies during the sales process.

-A significant portion of the sales process should be focused on determining if your company and the prospect are the right fit — from both a relationship standpoint, and how you will work together.
+A significant portion of the sales process should be focused on determining if your company and the prospect are the right fit.

 Share previous case studies that reveal your company's style of communication and collaboration with customers and the results you achieved for customers.
 You could also share testimonials from current customers to really bring it home for them just how much you partner with them.

 It's similar to researching any big buying decision.
 You want to know if and how it will work before you make a purchase.
 If the customer truly understands this, they will be more likely to properly set expectations and be happier with their experience once they sign on.

 2. Set expectations early and often.

 If you don't set expectations and communicate these clearly, customers can easily become upset.
 They might believe you can deliver on certain results, while in reality, those results are only seen in month six or with additional initiatives and work input.

 In addition, your customers are coming from very different businesses.
 One customer might feel that your prices are high, and therefore, they expect an extremely high amount of expertise and "white glove" customer service, while for another customer, you might be one of many different company partners, and the customer cares more about your ability to collaborate than care for their brand.